everledger/fabkit/README.md

 ./run.sh network start --org=<number>
 ```

-Note: **The maximum number of organisations supported at the time of writing is 3.**
+Note: **The maximum number of organizations supported at the time of writing is 3.**

 The consensus mechanism for the Ordering Service so far fully supported by this repo is `SOLO`, however, there is a 1-org configuration made available for `Raft` as well and it can be used by replacing the following variable in the `.env` file: